 The charity’s toolkit, which was also funded by the Home Office, is a highly valuable resource for schools to use in combating transphobic bullying.
 GIRES has supported a further nine schools with the transition of staff or pupils.
 GIRES has encouraged the Department for Education (DfE) to insert, within its advice for schools on combating bullying, a link to the resources that could be provided not only by GIRES but also by Gendered Intelligence, Mermaids and Schools Out.
 Already, the DoE provides a link to GIRES for schools seeking information on transgender equality.

 TranzWiki is the GIRES directory of the national and local groups that support trans people (www.tranzwiki.net).
 During the past year, the number of groups listed has grown from 125 to 144.
 The directory also contains information about the 51 police services in England, Wales, Scotland, and Northern Ireland.
 There have been 894,142 views of this resource since it was established in 2010.

 GIRES has conducted 70 training events, which include the workshops on transgender equality for professionals in further education, commissioned by the Learning and Skills Improvement Service (LSIS).
 GIRES has also provided training for a wide range of organisations in health and social care, education, central and local government, the criminal justice system, regulatory agencies and the business community.

 GIRES provided the content for the LSIS transgender equality e-learning system, which is designed for use in the further education sector.
-GIRES has also developed an e-learning system for local authorities, Transgender Awareness Training E-Learning Course, funded by the Department for Communities and Local and Local Government.
+GIRES has also developed an e-learning system for local authorities, GIRES E-Learning Courses, some of which were funded by the Department for Communities and Local and Local Government.